List of east–west roads in Toronto: Steeles Avenue

-Steeles Avenue is a major arterial road in the north end of the city.
-It is the only road (aside from Highway 401) to pass, uninterrupted, west to east through the entire city; it also continues west to Milton and east into Pickering as Taunton Road.
+Steeles Avenue is a major arterial road in the north end of the city that marks the boundary between Toronto and York Region to the north, though the road itself is maintained by The City of Toronto.
+It is the only road (aside from Highway 401) to pass uninterrupted, west to east through the full width of the city; it also continues west to Milton (after traversing Brampton) and becomes Taunton Road in Pickering.
 The Scarborough section was also once referred as Scarborough Townline.
-The Steele family resided at Yonge and Steeles beginning in 1856, when Thomas purchased an inn and named it the Steele's Hotel.
-Thomas' son, John C. Steele, is known for inventing the Steeles Improved Road Machine, an early grader.
-Steeles Avenue serves as the boundary line between Toronto and York Region to the north, though the road itself is on the Toronto side of the boundary.
+The street is named after Thomas Steele, who resided at what is today Yonge and Steeles beginning in 1856.
+Later, he purchased the Green Bush Inn and renamed it the Steeles Hotel.